Resistance-Training-App/.github/profile/README.md

 # LEAN: Real-Time Analysis of Resistance Training using Wearable Computing

+A Lightweight Exercise tracker for Athletes and Novices

 ## Exercise Data Processing

 - Responsible for developing the exercise classification and form analysis models.